boini12/GreenCommunity/README.md

     }
 ```

 First of all this methos gets a push key from Firebase.
-This is important since the ad needs to store this information as well.
+This is important since the ad needs to store this information.
 Therefore, the ad.id. is set to the just generated key.

 The whole ad then gets pushed to the Realtime DB under the key that has been created in the beginning.